Missouri Course Access and Virtual School Program (MOCAP)

-Senate Bill 603 (2018) and House Bill 1606 (2018) created new requirements for local school districts related to virtual education and access to these courses.
+Senate Bill 603 (2018), House Bill 1606 (2018) and House Bill 1552 (2022) created new requirements for local school districts related to virtual education and access to these courses.
 The Northwest R-I School District has developed a system in order to be in compliance with these new laws.
-Beginning in January 2019, any student in kindergarten through 12th grade enrolled in the Northwest R-I School District who meets the eligibility requirements may opt to take a course(s) virtually.
-Thus the birth of OnLionEdu
+Beginning in January 2019, any student in kindergarten through 12th grade enrolled in the Northwest R-I School District may opt to take a course(s) virtually.